Swift Blue Line: Launch and additional stations

 Swift launched on November 29, 2009 with a ribbon-cutting ceremony at Crossroads Station, and a day of free rides from 4:00 p.m. to midnight.
 The following day marked the beginning of regular service, with the first runs departing their termini at 5:00 am, and the new service attracted more than 1,500 riders, with end-to-end trips taking 20 minutes less compared to local buses on the same corridor.
 Swift debuted as the first bus rapid transit line in the state of Washington, ahead of King County's RapidRide, opening a year later in 2010, and one of the longest lines in the country when it opened.

 Existing local service on the State Route 99 was reduced on November 29 to accommodate the introduction of Swift.
 Community Transit eliminated route 100, a peak only service on the corridor, and reduced weekday headways on route 101 from 15 minutes to 20 minutes.
 Everett Transit reduced weekday headways on route 9, running from Airport Road Station to the Everett Community College, from 20 minutes to 30 minutes.

 The successful launch of Swift, which saw ridership grow to 3,000 daily boardings in its first five months of service, earned Community Transit a Vision 2040 Award from the Puget Sound Regional Council in May 2010.
 The agency also received two bronze Summit Creative Awards for the launch of Swift, as well as instructional videos on riding Swift that were published on YouTube.

 Four infill stations located in Everett were added to Swift in December 2010 and January 2011: a split pair at Madison Street and Pecks Drive, filling a nearly 2 mi gap between Casino Road and 50th Street, and a pair at 112th Street.
 The stations were paid for by $1.6 million in regional mobility grants from the Washington State Department of Transportation to Everett Transit, awarded in May 2009.

-The final Swift station, College Station at 204th Street SW in Lynnwood, was opened on February 3, 2016.
-The southbound-only station is without a matching northbound one, serves the Edmonds College.
+An additional southbound Swift station, College Station at 204th Street SW in Lynnwood, was opened on February 3, 2016.
+It has no matching northbound station and serves Edmonds College.
 It was originally proposed with the rest of the Lynnwood stations, but was delayed while waiting for the City of Lynnwood to extend 204th Street and build a traffic signal at its intersection with State Route 99.
+A northbound station at 196th Street opened in August 2023 as part of preparations for the future Orange Line, which has a transfer at the intersection.
+It is the first station to use an updated Swift design with longer windscreens, improved station signage and digital kiosks, and a new roof.